Carm01/Windows10_defaults/README.md

 ### How it works
 Listed under the `:: Per user settings ` in the __settings.cmd__ script is how this process works.
-- `REG LOAD HKU\DefaultUser %SystemDrive%\Users\Default\NTUSER.DAT` OPens or loads the default hive, and gives it a name of `DefaultUser`.
+- `REG LOAD HKU\DefaultUser %SystemDrive%\Users\Default\NTUSER.DAT` Opens or loads the default hive, and gives it a name of `DefaultUser`.
 If you open up `regedit.exe` and expand the key `HKEY_USERS` you will see that reflected.
 Any changes made under that will take effect for all user next _new_ user login.
 You must unload it as well.
 There is nothing wrong with putting all your settings in once big script, just be sure you place all your `HKU\DefaultUser` settings within the _load_ and _unload_ section.

 _I would recommend to ___not___ activate the Admin account as it could jack up your sysprep process and do not use copy profile setting in your unattend.xml file._